Frazz by Jef Mallett for September 20, 2015

 7. Missing large

-matzam Premium Member over 8 years ago
+matzam Premium Member about 9 years ago

 Its easy to look back a say “what a moron” for not believing a theory that has since proved true. what of all the science that turned out false, should it have been blindly followed at its time because it came from “scientists”?